isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1225.md

 ---
-title: INNOCOM - AUTODESK AEC COLLECTION - AEC Collection - 1 Year
+title: Equip Wholesale Solutions Version 3 - Package (Basic + Sales Order Module) - 2 License Bundle
 permalink: /productivity-solutions-grant/solutionrepo/solution1225
 ---

 ### Description

-AEC Collection consists of a set of BIM and CAD tools that support projects from early-stage design through to construction.
+EQuip Wholesale Solutions is a one-stop solution for small to medium wholesale enterprises.
+The solution streamlines business processes such as sales and order management, procurement, inventory management and customer relations management.
+With the advancement of technology, Edgeworks Solutions is able to now use the big data and provide businesses with insights through the use of analytics to optimise resources.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Innocom_-_AEC_Collection_Annex_3_CR_wef_19_Nov_2020_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Edgeworks_Annex_3_CR_wef_5_Oct_2020_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria